programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 Markdown is a way of including formatting into a plain text document.
 You may have come across HTML or LaTeX in the past.
 These markup languages also express information about the formatting and structure of plain text.
 Markdown however tries to minimize the syntax.
 This makes it easier to focus on the content of writing without the markup getting in the way - hence the name 'markdown'.

 The Markdown syntax won't be covered in this lesson in order to keep the length short.
 However, it makes sense to explore Markdown once you have gone through this lesson and are comfortable with the basics of version control.
-GitHub integrates it's own version of Markdown syntax.
+GitHub integrates its own version of Markdown syntax.
 If you add Markdown syntax to documents you version control with GitHub Desktop these will be rendered on the GitHub website.
 Arguably the best way to learn Markdown is to begin using it.
-The [Getting Started with Markdown](http://programminghistorian.org/lessons/getting-started-with-markdown) lesson by Sarah Simpkin provides an overview of Markdown whilst the lesson [Sustainable Authorship in Plain Text using Pandoc and Markdown](http://programminghistorian.org/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown) by Dennis Tenen and Grant Wythoff explains how to utilise Markdown in combination with Pandoc to use plain text in your academic writing.
+The [Getting Started with Markdown](http://programminghistorian.org/lessons/getting-started-with-markdown) lesson by Sarah Simpkin provides an overview of Markdown while the lesson [Sustainable Authorship in Plain Text using Pandoc and Markdown](http://programminghistorian.org/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown) by Dennis Tenen and Grant Wythoff explains how to utilise Markdown in combination with Pandoc to use plain text in your academic writing.

 ### Text Editors

 To write in plain text we want to use a text editor.
 There are a huge number of free and paid text editors available.
-Some of these are very straightforward and simple to use whilst others have a learning curve and potential uses beyond simple text editing.
+Some of these are very straightforward and simple to use while others have a learning curve and potential uses beyond simple text editing.
 In the long run using a more advanced and extendable text editor like Vim or Emacs may save you time but for now we can start with a simpler editor.
 If you don't want to install any new software then we can use our systems included text editor: text edit for Mac and 'notepad' for windows.
 If you decide to use markdown beyond this tutorial then you will benefit from a text editor which includes syntax highlighting for markdown as well as other features which will be useful for writing.

 ### Create a Document